 My favorite Easter bread is braided, simple to make and perfect with a cup of coffee.
+This is not only a gorgeous sweet dough, but easy to make and great to work with.

 I live in Buenos Aires where we have a very strong Italian heritage.